Google Drive source configuration leading practices

 -

-On the Sources (platform-ca | platform-eu | platform-au) page, click your Google Drive source, and then click More > Edit configuration with JSON.
+On the Sources (platform-ca | platform-eu | platform-au) page, click your Google Drive source, and then click Edit in the Action bar.

 -

-Click Save to apply your change for future update operations or Save and rebuild source.
+Click Save and rebuild source.

 Exclude MIME types